taylorsomers/animal-shelter-website/README.md

 ## Description

-A demonstration website displaying usage of cascading web design techniques and formatting with columns, two commmon and helpful elements in web design.
+A demonstration website displaying usage of cascading (CSS) web design techniques and formatting with columns, two commmon and helpful elements in web design.
+Additionally, it demonstrates what we have learned so far with regard to HTML formatting to create a simple and straightforward user experience.

 ## Installation